Vincent Krassousky

-Vincent Krassousky (1902-disappeared in the late 1940s) was a Russian cartoonist who immigrated to France as a refugee.
+Vincent Krassousky (22 July 1902 – 31 May 1948) was a Ukrainian cartoonist who immigrated to France as a refugee.
 Krassousky's character, Vica, was a sailor, and Vica was also Krassousky's nickname.
 He is known chiefly for publishing pro-Axis propaganda cartoons for children during the Nazi occupation of France.

 History

-In 1902 he was born in Kiev (Kyiv), then in the Russian Empire.
+In 1902 he was born in Kyiv, then in the Russian Empire.
 He had fought with the White Russians during the 1917 Bolshevik Revolution, doing so from the ages of 16 and 18.
 According to a doctor who examined him as part of a criminal trial, his father died in Bulgaria during the war, he had a negative attitude towards Communist Bolsheviks and that they had killed his mother and sister.
-Claire Tufts, author of "Vincent Krassousky-Nazi Collaborator or Naïve Cartoonist?", noted that he considered the Soviets responsible for the deaths of his loved ones, he had "an intense, visceral hatred of the Russians" that others in France were aware of.
+Claire Tufts, author of "Vincent Krassousky - Nazi Collaborator or Naïve Cartoonist?", noted that he considered the Soviets responsible for the deaths of his loved ones, he had "an intense, visceral hatred of the Russians" that others in France were aware of.
 He never fathered children and had not married.

 His first commercial artwork was an advertisement for the breakfast drink Banania made in 1933, and he began his Vica comics in a Belgian publication in 1935.
 He also wrote "The Extraordinary Adventures of Bib and Bob" from the beginning to the middle of 1936, published in Paris-Soir Dimanche.